grdw/grdw/_posts/2021-11-14-project-euler-44-pentagon-numbers.md

 I'm not sure what they mean with 'minimised', but let's start!

 **How to detect if a number is pentagonal?**
 This problem feels similar to the ["Coded triangular numbers"](/2021/11/13/project-euler-42-coded-triangle-numbers.html) issue with triangular numbers.
 How would I know that 4 isn't a pentagonal number, but 5 is?
-On the Wikipedia page is a formula [1] that we can use.
+On the Wikipedia page is a formula [1] that I can use.
 Implementing that method in code looks something like this:

 ```rust
 fn is_pentagonal(i: u64) -> bool {